romanf-dev/actinium/README.md

     the interrupt controller.
 It boosts performance and reduces code size.
 3.  **Memory protection.**
     Actinium is designed for embedded systems with reliability requirements.
-    Any actor may be compiled as separate executable and isolated within memory regions using MPU (memory protection unit).
+    Any actor is compiled as separate binary executable and isolated within memory regions using MPU (memory protection unit).
 Actor crash may not cause the whole system to fail.
 4.  **Zero-copy message-passing communication.**
     Actors communicate using messages and channels.
-However, messages are always passed by references, so sending 1Kb and 1Gb message takes exactly the same time.
+However, messages are always passed by reference, so sending 1Kb and 1Gb message takes exactly the same time.
 Message passing is the only communication method at now.
 5.  **Fault-tolerance and 'let it crash' principle.**
     When the framework encounters crash condition, e.g. invalid memory